-The area of a building, above a storefront, intended for the placement of a wall sign.
+Sign Band The area of a building, above a storefront, intended for the placement of a wall

-A lot or parcel and the improvements thereon.
+Site A lot or parcel and the improvements thereon.

-A woody plant with an expected mature height of less than thirty (30) feet.-An amount of soil provided for a tree, calculated as the horizontal area of open or covered soil multiplied by three (3) feet of depth.
+Small Tree A woody plant with an expected mature height of less than thirty (30) feet.-Soil Volume covered soil multiplied by three (3) feet of depth.